Audiovisual Speech Synthesis using Tacotron2: Experiments and Results

-\textbf{Visual Speech Synthesis} We have conducted an AB test to compare the performance of the end-to-end approach and the modular approach in terms of the synthesized lip movements (visual speech), i.e. how naturally the avatar's lip movements follow acoustic speech.
-In order for the graders to focus only on the quality of the synthesized visual speech, we have used a neutral emotion embedding to synthesize neutral speech.
-We have also eliminated (zeroed out) the controls of the upper half of the face, such as eyebrows movements and blinking.
-Human graders were given 50 pairs of videos that correspond to sentences that were not used during training.
+\textbf{Visual Speech Synthesis} We conducted an AB test to compare the performance of AVTacotron2 and the modular approach in terms of the synthesized lip movements (visual speech), i.e. how naturally the avatar's lip movements followed speech.
+To make sure the graders focus only on the quality of the synthesized visual speech, we used a neutral emotion embedding to synthesize neutral speech.
+We also eliminated (zeroed out) the controls of the upper half of the face, such as eyebrow movements and blinking.
+Human graders were given 50 pairs of videos that were not used during training.
 The graders were asked \textit{which video matches the speech more naturally”?} Graders were advised to focus only on the lip movements and to provide comments as to why they prefer their chosen video.
 To prevent display ordering effects, the order of the videos in a given pair is randomized.
 In total, 30 graders evaluated 50 videos.

-Figure \ref{fig:subj_ABX} shows that the graders preferred the performance of the end-to-end system more than the modular one.
+Figure \ref{fig:subj_ABX} shows that the graders preferred the performance of AVTacotron2 more than the modular one.
 This result is significant according to Mann-Whitney significance test.
 The binary result of the AB test does not assess the \emph{absolute} quality of the visual speech synthesized by any of the two approaches.
-To get an absolute quality score for each of the two systems, we have conducted two additional five point scale MOS tests for each approach individually using a similar setup of the AB test.
-The MOS test results depicted in Figure \ref{fig:subj_MOS_lip} shows that while the end-to-end approach is better than the modular approach, both systems generate very good lip movements.
+To get an absolute quality score for each of the two systems, we conducted two additional five point scale MOS tests for each approach independently using a setup similar to the AB test.
+The MOS test results shown in Figure \ref{fig:subj_MOS_lip} shows that while AVTacotron2 is better than the modular approach, both systems generate high quality lip movements.